16 Nicknames For Your Daughter That Aren't Princess, Because This Is 2019 & We Have Options

 So, while princess is fine (I'm on record as saying I think playing princess is a lot of fun), princess in isolation, especially coupled with a lot of the other really obnoxious messaging girls get about what virtues they should espouse (beauty, coyness, delicacy) is, perhaps, a bit limiting.
 So here are some other options one could use in lieu of princess or at least in conjunction with:

 I always feel like this is almost exclusively the domain of little boys, but why?
 What's so gender specific about the idea of being a friend?
-With all the completely toxic nonsense in the air about girls being backstabbing and catty, the sooner a little girl can see herself (and other women and girls) as a good friend, the better.
+With all the completely toxic nonsense in the air about girls being catty, the sooner a little girl can see herself (and other women and girls) as a good friend, the better.

 Who doesn't like flowers?
 (Except for my weirdo husband, who is contrary about everything, but that's another story for another day.)
 They're lovely, they smell nice, and a lot of them are surprisingly sturdy.
 Also, like my little girl, they love water and dirt, so there's that, too.